It’s here! I’m so excited today to formally introduce my first fabric collection, Gingham Girls!

 Gingham Girls is shipping now and arriving in shops as we speak.
 Check your favorite quilt shop!
 (If you are a shop carrying Gingham Girls, or your local shop is, let me know!
 I am creating a list of local shops with GG in stock.)

 In addition to the fabric collection, I am releasing 4 new patterns featuring this line.
-Digital PDF versions are available in my online shop now and hard copy patterns will be shipping next week.
-(Wholesale patterns are available from Christensen Wholesale and will hopefully be distributed through Checker and Brewer as well.
+Digital PDF and paper versions are available in my online shop now..
+(Wholesale patterns are available from Christensen Wholesale and will be distributed through Checker and Brewer as well.
 Shops can also contact me directly for wholesale pricing.)

 I’ll feature a couple of the quilts today and the other two in more detail next week.